hidden

 UBC CPD can provide the following formal CPD credit types on behalf of the two national medical colleges:

-Each college has its own credit framework of all CPD activities available to physicians in Canada.
-For all other CPD activities, physicians may claim self-learning directly with their college.
+Each college has its own credit framework of all CPD activities available for Canadian physicians.

 Notes